pierrejay/EZModbus/docs/README.md

 ## Welcome to the EZModbus documentation !

-EZModbus is a **C++ Modbus RTU/TCP library based on FreeRTOS**, initially designed for ESP32 projects on Arduino & ESP-IDF, and extended for RPi Pico & STM32 platforms on their native SDKs.
+EZModbus is a **C++ Modbus RTU/TCP library based on FreeRTOS**, designed for ESP32 projects on Arduino & ESP-IDF.

 It aims to offers a refreshing alternative to other Modbus implementations by prioritizing user experience, flexibility and efficiency, with a fully asynchronous & event-driven approach.